 Students can gain a knowledge of the World around them and the issues facing the World.
-They learn many transferable skills, including data analysis, spatial thinking, communication. research skills and the use of technology.
+They learn many transferable skills, including data analysis, spatial thinking, communication, research skills and the use of technology.
 During their fieldwork, students learn about analysing primary and secondary sources, how to organise and analyse data in graphing software, and problem-solving skills.
 Students gain hands-on experience with geospatial technologies, using the programs that are used by industry leaders, such as ArcGIS and Google Earth.
 The use of these technologies is the biggest emerging field in geography, and is an excellent transferable skill for employers.

 In Unit 1, students study the characteristics of hazards and the response to hazards and disasters.
 Students start the unit by learning about the different types of hazards, the interconnection between the hazards and the positive and negative impacts of hazards.
 They then focus on the characteristics and impacts of and the responses to volcanoes, before focusing more directly on a recent volcanic eruption, such as the Hunga Tonga-Hunga Ha'apai volcano that erupted in January 2022.
-Students then study the characteristics and impacts of and the responses to bushfires, focusing particularly on the Black Saturday bushfires that occurred in February 2009.
-Students complete fieldwork to Kinglake and the surrounding region to study the impacts of the fire and the responses to the fire, before writing a fieldwork report.
+Students then study the characteristics and impacts of and the responses to bushfires, focusing on the case study of a recent bushfire event.
+Students complete fieldwork to study the impacts of the fire and the responses to the fire, before writing a fieldwork report.

 The study of the characteristics and impacts of tourism is the focus of Unit 2 Geography.
 Students initially learn about the characteristics of the different types of tourism.
 They also learn about changes in tourism over time and the characteristics of ethical tourism.
 Students then complete a "Choose your own Case Study" assignment where they select a country and complete a range of tasks to explore the characteristics of tourism, factors that influence tourism and the impacts of tourism.
 They undertake a similar study of Tropical North Queensland, also completing virtual fieldwork to the Great Barrier Reef.
-Finally, students go to Melbourne Zoo to study the impact of tourism at the zoo, collecting primary and secondary data to support their completion of a fieldwork report.
+Finally, they study the impact of tourism at a tourism location, collecting primary and secondary data to support their completion of a fieldwork report.
 All of the content covered is supported by the teaching of fieldwork report writing and communication skills, data analysis skills, case study analysis skills and evaluation skills.
 Students also use geospatial technologies to analyse and display data collected throughout the year.

-Unit 1 Hazards and Disasters
+Unit 1: Hazards and Disasters